Back to Blog

 The free tier gives you 15 clips per stream at 720p, but with a watermark.
 Premium is $19.99/month (or about $12.50/month if you pay annually).

-Best for: Competitive gamers who want automated kill detection and don't mind paying for it.
+Best for: Competitive gamers who want automated kill detection and don't mind some manual QC on vertical crops.

 Opus Clip

 Opus Clip is kind of the industry default at this point.
 It's what a lot of podcasters and talking-head creators use, and it's expanded into streaming content.
-The "Virality Score" feature tries to predict which clips will perform well, and the auto-captioning is genuinely good.
+The "Virality Score" feature tries to predict which clips will perform well, and the auto-captioning is genuinely good with multiple style options.

 The catch: it's expensive.
 You pay per minute of footage processed, and those credits disappear fast.
 The Starter plan is $15/month for 2.5 hours of video.
 Pro is $29/month for 5 hours.
 If you stream 20 hours a month, you're looking at $100+ to process everything.